btarrant/brainwave/README.md

   - Experience a visually stunning journey as elements on the page respond to your scroll, creating a captivating parallax effect.

 - **Bento Box Design Layout:**
-  - Following the design principles of popular companies like Apple, ChatNexus adopts the Bento Box layout, offering an organized and intuitive user interface.
+  - Following the design principles of popular companies like Apple, BrainWave adopts the Bento Box layout, offering an organized and intuitive user interface.

 ## Technologies Used